lizmat/articles/cases-of-UPPER-8.md

 ## BUILDPLAN

-The [Rakudo](https:://rakud.org) distribution comes with a handy introspection module that shows what steps are taken in the creation of an instance of a class: `BUILDPLAN`.
+The [Rakudo](https:://rakud.org) distribution comes with a handy introspection module that shows what steps are taken (in pseudo-code) in the creation of an instance of a class: `BUILDPLAN`.
 It's use is pretty simple: `use BUILDPLAN class`.
 ```raku
 class Foo {
     has $.bar = 42;